ksatriow/ksatriow/README.md

 <p>

 - Working as full-time freelancer on custom client-level requirements and also available remote job, contract and freelance project
+- Web Application Security Testing, Network Security Testing and Security Research.
+- Pentest using tools OWASP ZAP,
+Cyber Security Scan using Checkpoint and Bitdefender
+- Implement SIEM  IBM QRadar and Wazuh
+- Tracking and analysis of current attack vectors and vulnerabilities for Linux, Windows and Cloud Performing network / web penetration tests (white/black box)
+- Vulnerability Assessment and Security Analysis
+- Front-End with React and VueJs
+- Back-End with NodeJs, Golang

 </p>
 </details>